jeeb/avisynth/distrib/docs/english/source/avisynthdoc/changelist373.rst

 Bugfixes
 ~~~~~~~~
+- Fix: "Text" filter negative x or y coordinates (e.g. 0 instead of -1)
+- Fix: "Text" filter would omit last character when x<0
+- Fix: "Text" halo_color needs only MSB=$FF and not the exact $FF000000 constant for fade
 - Fix: (#304) "ColorYUV" analyze=true was displaying wrong min-max values for YUY2
 - Fix: (#293) "Text" to throw proper error message if the specified font name (e.g. Arial) is not found among internal bitmap fonts.
 - Fix: (#293) "Subtitle" and "Text" filter to respect the explicitely given coorditanes for y=-1 or x=-1,